-Roku remote not working?
-Well, readers, we've got helpful tips on how you can fix it.
+Need to know how to fix a Roku remote that's not working?
+Well, we've got some helpful tips on how you can solve the problem.
 And the good news is that there many be an easy solution, so you can be back and streaming in no time.
 The days convoluted remote controls are over, thanks to Roku and similar streaming brands.

 These convenient clickers used to have dozens of buttons, perhaps 10 of which ever came in handy, and the devices could grow to almost a foot in length.
 With a small profile and just a handful of buttons, by contrast, Roku remote controls are simple, straightforward gadgets — which is part of why the Roku Streaming Stick Plus is the best streaming device.
 But all great gadgets get bugs, and if your Roku remote has stopped working, we've got the information you need to fix it.

 - The best Roku devices, ranked

 - Free Roku Channels that mean you don't have to pay

 - Check out the best Roku VPN to access more content

 If your Roku remote has stopped syncing, your first step to try and solve the issue is swapping in new batteries — which is the answer many have used to solve it.

 If that doesn't work, there are a few other methods you can try before you hurl the stick into the nearest recycling bin.
 And if these tips don't work, you can replace it with another one from Roku — or turn a device you already own into your new Roku remote.
 Read on to find out how to do all of those fixes.